Security Measures For 2024 General Elections Scrutinized In High-level Meeting - UrduPoint

 Security Measures For 2024 General Elections Scrutinized In High-level Meeting

-The officers received briefings and directives to conduct on-ground assessments of security measures and deployments in their respective areas.

-IGP Sindh emphasized the importance of finalizing and implementing election preparations at the zone and district levels, considering past incidents.
-Riffat Mukhtar stressed the need for heightened security, especially during nighttime political events and gatherings, based on leaders' confidence and recommendations.
+The IGP Sindh emphasized the importance of finalizing and implementing election preparations at the zone and district levels, considering past incidents.
+He stressed upon the need for heightened security, especially during nighttime political events and gatherings, based on leaders' confidence and recommendations.

 Recent Stories